ethib137/ll/metal_components.md

-# Guidelines for Component Developers
+# Guidelines for Metal Component Developers

 Some guidelines for writing maintainable and modular components.